-Examples to help you identify the types of behaviours that you might wish to include in your Code of Conduct are given later in this resource.
+To help you identify the types of behaviours you may want to include in your Child Safe Code of Conduct, see page 13.

-Outline internal and external reporting obligations Organisations that are focused on child safety foster a culture where the reporting of unacceptable behaviour and abuse - both internally and externally - is encouraged.
+Outline internal and external reporting obligations Organisations focused on child safety foster a culture where the reporting of unacceptable behaviour and abuse - both internally and externally - is encouraged.

-Codes of Conduct should clearly explain that if staff recognise behaviours that constitute unacceptable conduct, they need to report them to the person in the organisation who is responsible for the management of breaches of the Code of Conduct.
-There should also be mechanisms in place to respond to concerns raised about the conduct of senior management and board members (where relevant) to ensure there is no conflict of interest in the reporting process.
+An organisation's Child Safe Code of Conduct should clearly explain that if staff recognise behaviours that constitute unacceptable conduct, they need to report them to the person in the organisation who is responsible for managing breaches of the code.
+There should also be processes in place to respond to concerns raised about the conduct of senior management and board members (where relevant), to ensure there is no conflicts of interest in the reporting process.

-In some cases, a breach of the Code of Conduct may also need to be reported to an external agency:
+In some cases, a breach may also need to be reported to an external agency.

-- Behaviours that may amount to criminal conduct should be immediately reported to the NSW Police Force. - Behaviours that indicate that a child is at risk of significant harm should be immediately reported to the Department of Communities and Justice. - Allegations of reportable conduct should be notified to the Office of the Children's Guardian. - Reports may also need to be made to the NDIS Quality and Safeguards Commission for agencies that provide services to children using NDIS funding.
+- Behaviours that may amount to criminal conduct should be immediately reported to NSW Police. - Behaviours that indicate a child is at risk of significant harm should be immediately reported to the Department of Communities and Justice. - The Office of the Children's Guardian should be notified of allegations of reportable conduct. - Reports may also need to be made to the NDIS Quality and Safeguards Commission for agencies that provide services to children using NDIS funding.

-An organisation should have a Complaint Handling Policy to support its Code of Conduct.
-This policy should describe which complaints and allegations are required to be reported externally.
+An organisation should have a Child Safe Reporting Policy to support its Child Safe Code of Conduct, which would describe in greater detail the complaints and allegations required to be reported externally.
+See our handbook Reporting Obligations and Processes for more details.

 How does our organisation embed a culture of reporting?